spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/1-docker.md

 See the [compose-file reference](https://docs.docker.com/compose/compose-file/compose-file-v2/) for further configuration details.

-Once the host folder is mount, you can register the app starters (from `/root/scdf`), with the Data Flow [Shell](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#shell) or [Dashboard](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#dashboard-apps) by using the `file://` URI schema.
+Once the host folder is mounted, you can register the app starters (from `/root/scdf`), with the Data Flow [Shell](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#shell) or [Dashboard](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#dashboard-apps) by using the `file://` URI schema.
 The following example shows how to do so:

 ```bash
 app register --type source --name my-app --uri file://root/scdf/my-app-1.0.0.RELEASE.jar